treshugart/galvatron/README.md

 ## Usage

 Galvatron is written using a combination of Gulp and Vinyl streams.
-That said, you don't have to use it with Gulp, but anything that understands Streams 2 and Vinyl objects.
+That said, you don't have to use it with Gulp.
+You can use it with anything that understands Streams 2 and Vinyl objects.

 ### Tracing Dependencies